 Rare to see these days.

-The price when compared so some other cheaper creams is still a little higher, but I guess if you’re after the same or similar results as you would get from botox, it’s worth paying the money.
+The price when compared so some other cheaper creams is still a little higher, but I guess if you’re after the same or similar results as you would get from B, it’s worth paying the money.

 Thirdly, there’s reason to believe that the more you use it, the better your results will be.
 Long term benefits are always a huge plus for me!